bushlab-ucl/DirectNeuralBiasing/README.md

 ## Installation

-Install and/or Upgrade `DirectNeuralBiasing` using pip:
+Install and/or upgrade `DirectNeuralBiasing` using pip:

 ```sh
 $ pip install direct_neural_biasing --upgrade